 Dr. Jeff Cooke

 I am interested in the formation and evolution of galaxies over cosmic time via external and internal processes.
-I am currently leading research in three main areas: supernovae, galaxy surveys, and absorption-line systems.
+I am currently leading research in three main areas: high-redshift supernova detection and study, high redshift galaxy spectroscopic properties and large- and small-scale environments, and absorption-line system investigations.

-Supernovae have a direct influence on the formation and evolution of galaxies by such means as arresting and inducing star formation, chemically enriching galaxies, and contributing to the ionization and expulsion of gas.
+Supernovae have a direct influence on the formation and evolution of galaxies by such means as inducing and arresting star formation, enriching galaxies chemically, and contributing to the ionization and expulsion of gas.
 I pioneered a technique to detect supernovae in high redshift galaxies and at distances far greater than has been previously achieved.
 I am using these supernovae to measure the form of the stellar initial mass function and to constrain galaxy processes.
-This research has also discovered a class of ultra-luminous supernovae that may be observational examples of the pair-instability process.
+This research has also discovered super-luminous supernovae in the early Universe, some of which, may be observational examples of a long-theorized third supernova explosion process termed pair-instability supernovae.
 Our most distant discoveries occurred when the universe was only about 10% its current age.
-Because the first generation of stars (Population III stars) are believed to result in pair-instability supernovae, we may be detecting the deaths of the very first stars!
+Because many of the first generation of stars (Population III stars) are believed to result in pair-instability supernovae, we now have the capability and may be detecting the deaths of the very first stars!

-The dark matter mass and merger histories of galaxies are powerful means to track the formation and evolution of galaxies.
-I conduct large, deep imaging and spectroscopic surveys at high- and intermediate-redshift and analyze high-resolution cosmological simulations to investigate the spatial distributions and mass of galaxy populations.
-This work has uncovered a surprising relationship between both the spectral features and kinematics of galaxies and their large-scale environment.
-These surveys have also revealed the effects of mergers and interactions, for example, the relationship between emission feature strength and galaxy separation.
+The dark matter mass, spatial distribution, and merger histories of galaxies are powerful means to track and study the formation and evolution of galaxies.
+I conduct large, deep imaging and spectroscopic surveys at high redshift and analyze the results against high-resolution cosmological simulation predictions.
+This work has uncovered a surprising relationship between both the spectral features and kinematics of galaxies and their large-scale environment (whether or not they reside in dense groups, on group outskirts, or in the field in filaments).
+These surveys have also revealed that galaxy mergers and interactions affect the strength and/or presence of spectroscopic features.

 Absorption-line systems provide the necessary gas to fuel initial and ongoing star formation in galaxies.
 However, discerning sightlines through coalescing proto-galaxy populations from sightlines through inflowing gas from the IGM or galaxy halo outflows is far from straightforward.
 I am involved in several projects aimed to characterize absorption systems illuminated by a background quasar or galaxy.
 Understanding gas consumption and expulsion and identifying fundamental absorber properties and their host galaxies is essential for a complete picture of galaxy formation and evolution.